How to store food and keep it fresh for longer

 Avocados are one of those annoying fruits that are pretty near impossible to get at their perfect stage – they’re either hard as a rock, or have skipped to the squidgy brown stage.

-The trick with avocados is to let them ripen out of the fridge, and when it seems just ready for eating (a bit squidgy to the touch but not too soft), you should put your avocado in the fridge to preserve it at that stage until you're ready to devour it.
+The trick with avocados is to let them ripen out of the fridge.
+When it seems just ready for eating (a bit squidgy to the touch but not too soft), you should put it in the fridge.
+This will preserve it at that stage until you're ready to devour it.

 If you have half an avocado left over, keep the stone in and brush a bit of lemon on the exposed flesh to stop it from going brown.
 Problem solved.